How to configure passbolt to use Duo OTP

 It is important to enable and setup at least one additional multi factor authentication provider in case Duo service becomes temporarily not available.

-In order to use Duo authentication the user will need to interact with an iframe with content served by passbolt.
+In order to authenticate using Duo, the user will be redirected to Duo’s authentication page.
+Whether or not the authentication was successful, the user will be redirected back to passbolt.
 Make sure your users have access to internet or do not enable this authentication provider if you are running passbolt on a private network that is not connected to internet.

 Install Duo app

-In order to use this authentication provider each of your users will need to install the Duo mobile app on their phone or tablet.
+In order to use this authentication provider, each of your users will need to have either:

 Configure your Duo policies as required by your organization.